Chris Kruse

 Biography

 I am an atmospheric scientist with expertise in orographic gravity waves and flows, mountain meteorology, convection-generated gravity waves, in situ measurement of atmospheric state (winds, temperature, pressure) from research aircraft, and machine learning.
 I make heavy use of modeling (mesoscale and global) and observations to answer research questions often relating to atmospheric dynamics.
-An overall motivation and objective of my work is to improve general circulation models, particularly weather prediction models, via evaluation of resolved and parameterized fields against observations.
+An overall objective of my work is to improve general circulation models, particularly weather prediction models, via evaluation of resolved and parameterized fields against observations and, ultimately, improving understanding and representation.

 Highlighted Publications